Executive MBA (EMBA) Program Information

 Upon completion of our Executive MBA program, you will have earned the Master of Business Administration degree.
 The program allows participants to continue their Executive responsibilities while earning a regionally-accredited MBA degree as full-time graduate students.
 Each class begins and progresses through the program as a group, sharing the same sequence of classes and educational experiences.

-The Executive MBA degree program begins each fall and spring semester.
+The Executive MBA degree program is held at the Boca Raton campus and begins each fall and spring semester.

 The 23-month Executive MBA is a degree program designed to be completed in six lockstep